The Perfect Engagement Shoot

 That doesn't mean you should chuck on any old thing though, pick an outfit that you know fits great and makes you feel fabulous.

-It's a good idea to dress for your location and weather as well - if you're going to the beach you probably don't want to wear stilettos!
+It's a good idea to dress for your location and weather as well, if you're going to the beach you probably don't want to wear heals!

 Some couples like to be perfectly coordinated for their engagement photos, choosing the same colours or even full matching outfits, but most people like to keep their individual styles.